project-mirrors/forgejo-helm/README.md

   existingSecret: custom-gitea-gpg-key
 ```

-To use the gpg key, Forgejo needs to be configured accordingly.
+To use the GPG key, Forgejo needs to be configured accordingly.
 A detailed description can be found in the [documentation](https://forgejo.org/docs/latest/admin/signing/#general-configuration).

 ## Metrics and profiling